Robinini/isybau2interlis/README.md

 # Limits
 Currently only the sewerage infrastructure data (Stammdaten) data group is supported.
 Data not covered in the target model structure is not converted.
 Bauwerk point types are not implemented (yet).
-Abwasserbauwerk Detailgeometrie is not supported (yet).

 # Issues
 See the GitHub Issues and ToDo comments in the code.
 This is very much an initial attempt.